Ha0Tang/SelectionGAN/selectiongan_v1/README.md

 ## Dataset Preparation

 For Dayton, CVUSA or Ego2Top, the datasets must be downloaded beforehand.
 Please download them on the respective webpages.
-In addition, we put a few sample images in this [code repo](https://github.com/Ha0Tang/SelectionGAN/tree/master/datasets/samples).
+In addition, we put a few sample images in this [code repo](./datasets/samples).
 Please cite their papers if you use the data.

 **Preparing Ablation Dataset**.
 We conduct ablation study in a2g (aerialto-ground) direction on Dayton dataset.
 To reduce the training time, we randomly select 1/3 samples from the whole 55,000/21,048 samples i.e. around 18,334 samples for training and 7,017 samples for testing.
-The trianing and testing splits can be downloaded [here](https://github.com/Ha0Tang/SelectionGAN/tree/master/datasets/dayton_ablation_split).
+The trianing and testing splits can be downloaded [here](./datasets/dayton_ablation_split).

 **Preparing Dayton Dataset**.
 The dataset can be downloaded [here](https://github.com/lugiavn/gt-crossview).
 In particular, you will need to download dayton.zip.
 Ground Truth semantic maps are not available for this datasets.
 We adopt [RefineNet](https://github.com/guosheng/refinenet) trained on CityScapes dataset for generating semantic maps and use them as training data in our experiments.
 Please cite their papers if you use this dataset.
-Train/Test splits for Dayton dataset can be downloaded from [here](https://github.com/Ha0Tang/SelectionGAN/tree/master/datasets/dayton_split).
+Train/Test splits for Dayton dataset can be downloaded from [here](./datasets/dayton_split).

 **Preparing CVUSA Dataset**.
 The dataset can be downloaded [here](https://drive.google.com/drive/folders/0BzvmHzyo_zCAX3I4VG1mWnhmcGc), which is from the [page](http://cs.uky.edu/~jacobs/datasets/cvusa/).
 After unzipping the dataset, prepare the training and testing data as discussed in [our paper](https://arxiv.org/abs/1904.06807).
-We also convert semantic maps to the color ones by using this [script](https://github.com/Ha0Tang/SelectionGAN/blob/master/scripts/convert_semantic_map_cvusa.m).
+We also convert semantic maps to the color ones by using this [script](./scripts/convert_semantic_map_cvusa.m).
 Since there is no semantic maps for the aerial images on this dataset, we use black images as aerial semantic maps for placehold purposes.

 **Preparing Ego2Top Dataset**.
 The dataset can be downloaded [here](https://www.dropbox.com/sh/bm5g0lzat60td6q/AABQYt-EsIae9ChVR--0Zvo8a?dl=0), which is from this [paper](https://sites.google.com/view/shervinardeshir).
 We further adopt [this tool](https://github.com/CSAILVision/semantic-segmentation-pytorch) to generate the sematic maps for training.
-The trianing and testing splits can be downloaded [here](https://github.com/Ha0Tang/SelectionGAN/tree/master/datasets/ego2top_split).
+The trianing and testing splits can be downloaded [here](./datasets/ego2top_split).

-**Download Dataset**.
-For your convenience we also provide download scripts:
+**For your convenience we also provide download scripts:**
 ```
 bash ./datasets/download_selectiongan_dataset.sh [dataset_name]
 ```